chef/chef-web-docs/chef_master/source/runners.rst

 Upgrading the version of ChefDK on a Runner
 -----------------------------------------------------

-If you need to upgrade the version of ChefDK on your runner, you can do so by logging into the runner, upgrading the ChefDK, and manually appending the Chef Automate server certificate to the cert file that ships in the ChefDK.
+If you need to upgrade the version of ChefDK on your runner, you can do so by logging into the runner, upgrading ChefDK, and manually appending the Chef Automate server certificate to the cert file that ships in ChefDK.

 Typically, we recommend re-running the ``install-runner`` command rather than manually updating as the installation process will take care of this certification change for you when it bootstraps the node.